-When it comes to digital marketing, an organization’s website is a powerful tool as an owned media under the total control of the organization.
-As there are broadly two types of organizations, commercial organizations and noncommercial organizations, we can identify two types of websites, commercial and non-commercial.
-Each type of website has its own aims.
-Commercial websites are business-oriented so their aims include acquiring new customers, converting potential customers, and retaining existing customers.
-Meanwhile, non-commercial websites (e.g., US government website) aim to change behaviors, encourage participation, and provide useful information.
+When it comes to digital marketing, an organization’s website is a powerful tool as an owned media channel under the full control of the organization.
+Since there are broadly two types of organizations—commercial organizations and non-commercial organizations—we can also identify two types of websites: commercial and non-commercial.
+Each type of website has distinct aims.
+Commercial websites are business-oriented, so their aims include acquiring new customers, converting potential customers, and retaining existing customers.
+Meanwhile, non-commercial websites (e.g., U.S. government websites) aim to change behaviors, encourage participation, and provide useful information.

 Types of website

-When we narrow down the category of websites into commercial ones, there are mainly three types of commercial websites: eCommerce sites, lead generation sites, and portfolio sites. eCommerce websites are designed to sell their products directly to website visitors online.
-However, lead generation sites do not sell products directly but collect contact details from visitors by encouraging visitors to enter their contact details into a web form on the website.
-The leads (or prospective customers) will eventually turn into real customers through the efforts of companies.
-Meanwhile, portfolio websites demonstrate products and services online, and visitors can learn about a company and its offerings by reading through the content.
+When we narrow the category of websites to commercial ones, there are mainly three types: eCommerce sites, lead-generation sites, and portfolio sites. eCommerce websites are designed to sell products directly to website visitors online.
+However, lead-generation sites do not sell products directly; instead, they collect visitors’ contact information by encouraging them to enter their details into a web form.
+These leads (or prospective customers) will eventually turn into real customers through targeted efforts by companies.
+Meanwhile, portfolio websites showcase products and services online, allowing visitors to learn about a company and its offerings by reading through the content.

-All of these websites have common goals, such as increasing total and returning users, boosting users’ average time on site, and building positive brand affinity.
+All of these websites share common goals, such as increasing total and returning users, boosting users’ average time on site, and building positive brand affinity.

-Beyond those goals, websites aim to improve user experience (UX) and enhance customer experience (CX).
-UX refers to improving a website user’s reaction to using a website.
-In other words, users have better experiences when they find information on a website quickly and easily, complete the desired task with ease, and search web pages with ease.
+Beyond these goals, websites also aim to improve user experience (UX) and enhance customer experience (CX).
+UX refers to improving a website user’s reaction to using the site.
+In other words, users have better experiences when they can find information quickly and easily, complete desired tasks without difficulty, and navigate pages with ease.
 Meanwhile, CX refers to improving a customer’s reaction to a brand.
-Regarding the relationship between the two concepts, UX is part of a broader CX, but CX contains some aspects outside of a product that UX does not.
+Regarding the relationship between these two concepts, UX is part of a broader CX, but CX includes some aspects outside the product that UX does not.

 To provide better user experience (UX) and customer experience (CX), a website should be free from friction.
-Friction is anything that makes it hard for a website visitor to complete an action such as browsing the web.
-Some potential friction points include confusing navigation, slow checkout process, unclear benefits of converting, and slow website.
+Friction refers to anything that makes it difficult for a visitor to complete an action, such as browsing the website.
+Potential friction points include confusing navigation, a slow checkout process, unclear benefits of converting, and a slow website.

-Meanwhile, eCommerce and lead generation websites have distinguishable goals, too.
-First, eCommerce sites aim to increase transactions and revenue and improve eCommerce conversion rate, which is the % of people who visit the site and then buy ( = sales / total visitors).
-Also, their another goal is to increase average order value (AOV), which is the average amount someone spends when they buy ( = revenue/sales) .
+Meanwhile, eCommerce and lead-generation websites also have distinct goals.
+First, eCommerce sites aim to increase transactions and revenue and to improve eCommerce conversion rate, which is the percentage of people who visit the site and then make a purchase ( = sales / total visitors).
+Another goal is to increase average order value (AOV), which is the average amount someone spends when they buy ( = revenue / sales).

-On the other hand, lead generation sites aim to increase the number of qualified leads (i.e., the total number of good leads) and drive a higher lead conversion rate (i.e., the % of website visitors who fill out a web form).
-They also strive to improve lead close rate, which is the % of qualified leads that the sales team successfully sells.
+On the other hand, lead-generation sites aim to increase the number of qualified leads (i.e., the total number of high-quality leads) and to drive a higher lead-conversion rate (i.e., the percentage of website visitors who fill out a web form).
+They also strive to improve lead close rate, which is the percentage of qualified leads that the sales team successfully converts into customers.

 Role of marketers in web design

-Although web designing is usually undertaken by web designers or developers, marketers should cooperate with them.
-Marketers should also work on branding, writing and editing content, and optimizing a website with search engine optimization (SEO).
-The role of marketers in web design expands to the preparation of web data tracking and data analysis.
+Although web design is usually undertaken by web designers or developers, marketers should collaborate with them.
+Marketers should also take responsibility for branding, writing and editing content, and optimizing the website through search engine optimization (SEO).
+The role of marketers in web design further extends to preparing web data tracking and conducting data analysis.
 Well-known web analytics tools include Google Analytics and Adobe Analytics.

-Usually, at the top of a webpage, you can find a navigation bar that is a menu of page names.
-Then, you can find a page title that is the name of the webpage.
-A page title is one of the crucial elements for search engine optimization (SEO) that enables search engines to rank the webpage at a higher place on the search engine result page (SERP).
-The inclusion of keywords in a page title is recommendable practice for SEO.
-Body copy is the words written on a webpage as content.
+Typically, at the top of a webpage, you will find a navigation bar, which is a menu of page names.
+Below that appears a page title, which is the name of the webpage.
+A page title is one of the most crucial elements for search engine optimization (SEO) because it helps search engines rank the page higher on the search engine results page (SERP).
+Including keywords in a page title is a recommended SEO practice.
+Body copy refers to the written content on a webpage.
 Images are graphical elements that make a webpage more engaging and appealing to visitors.
-Page headers are headings that indicate shifts to different sections.
-As with a page title, page headers need to include keywords for SEO purposes.
+Page headers serve as headings that indicate transitions to different sections.
+Like page titles, page headers should include keywords for SEO purposes.

-A hero image is the first large visual element that visitors encounter on the website and presents an overview of the website.
-It is also accompanied by a call-to-action (CTA).
-Web form is a place where website visitors can enter their name and contact details in exchange with something valuable to the visitors, such as e-books.
-Call-to-Action (CAT) is a button to help guide the visitor to take action on a website
+A hero image is the first large visual element visitors encounter and presents an overview of the website.
+It is often accompanied by a call-to-action (CTA).
+A web form is a space where visitors can enter their names and contact details in exchange for something valuable, such as e-books.
+A call-to-action (CTA) is a button designed to guide visitors to take specific actions on a website.

 *Reference